-Our most comprehensive assessment of golf skills is now available!
-For golfers looking to improve their game or experience the pressure of a real round, this 30-shot game simulates on-course scenarios at The Champion course at PGA National.
-Detailed post-game analysis and personalized insights reveal the best parts of your game as well as areas of improvement.
+Our most comprehensive assessment of golf skills is now available on both our Monitor and Mobile products!
+For golfers looking to improve their game or simply get a glimpse of their current performance, this 30-shot game offers robust data and personalized insights.
+Discover the best parts of your game as well as areas of improvement.
 You’re just 30 shots away from better play!
 Try Toptracer30 today.

-Toptracer30 consists of 30 shots: nine tee shots (on par 4s and par 5s) and 21 approach shots (three shots from seven different 25-yard distance brackets).
+Toptracer30 consists of 30 shots: nine drives and 21 approach shots (three shots from seven different 25-yard distance brackets).

 At the beginning of the game, you’ll be asked to input a reference handicap.
 This number will be used for comparison purposes throughout the game, so we recommend using your current handicap if you know it.
 As you hit each shot, T30 uses the strokes gained methodology to calculate how efficiently you move from point A to point B.